 Department of Pediatric Intensive Care Unit, Bahrami Children’s Hospital, Tehran University of Medical Science, Tehran, Iran.

-Methods: This was a descriptive-analytic cross-sectional study performed on newborns with esophageal atresia who were admitted at Bahrami children’s hospital, Tehran-Iran, during 7 years (2009-2015).
-The patient’s information was recorded in a checklist.
-The variables of the checklist included: age, sex, gestational age, birth weight, congenital anomalies, duration of mechanical ventilation, duration of hospitalization, respiratory distress syndrome (RDS), age at surgery, complications and cause of death.
-Then, the relationship between different variables evaluated with mortality and morbidity and identified the factors that had the greatest impact on patients' prognosis.
+This was a descriptive-analytic cross-sectional study performed on newborns with esophageal atresia who were admitted at Bahrami children’s hospital, Tehran-Iran, during 7 years (2009-2015).
+The patient’s information was collected from their medical records and recorded in a checklist.
+The variables of the checklist included: age, sex, gestational age, birth weight, congenital anomalies, duration of mechanical ventilation, duration of hospitalization, respiratory distress syndrome (RDS), and age at surgery, complications, and cause of death.
+Then, the relationship between different variables was evaluated with mortality and morbidity and the factors that had the greatest impact on patients' prognosis were identified.

 Results: The study included 95 neonates with EA.
 Fifty-three (55.8%) were male.
 The most common anomalies were cardiac (38.9%), renal (15.8%), and skeletal (9.5%).
 The most common postoperative complication was pneumothorax (31.6%), pneumonia (25%), and stenosis at the site of anastomosis (21.1%).
 In this study, 15 children died (mortality rate 15.7%), and the most common cause was sepsis.
 There was a significant relationship between birth weight and death, pneumothorax (P=0.008, and P=0.037, respectively).
 There was no significant relationship between gestational age and mortality (P>0.05).
 There was a significant relationship between major cardiac anomalies and duration of mechanical ventilation and mortality (P= 0.043, and P<0.001, respectively).